-Kentucky is a location chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
-Project E3 is partnering with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in these communities.
+Kentucky was chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
+Project E3 partnered with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in these communities.

 Kentucky is known as the “Bluegrass State”, a nickname based on the blue grass found in its many areas of rich, fertile soil.
 It offers diverse environments and abundant resources, and is known for horse racing, bourbon distilleries, coal mining, tobacco, and bluegrass music, among other things.